stashymane/midifunk/README.md

 ![Version tag](https://img.shields.io/github/v/release/stashymane/midifunk?label=version&sort=semver&style=flat-square)

-An object- and coroutine-based abstraction over the Java MIDI API using Kotlin Coroutines & Flows.
+An object- and coroutine-based abstraction over the Java MIDI API using Kotlin coroutines & channels.

-Note: this is still in a pre-release stage, expect breaking changes until the first stable release.
+Note: this is still in an experimental stage, expect breaking changes until the first stable release.
 This README reflects the current development branch, not the released version.

 ## Features